berangerthomas/StellaScript/README.md

 ### 2. Hallucination mitigation via silence padding

 To mitigate the risk of model hallucinations—where repetitive or nonsensical text is generated—the script employs a silence padding technique.
+This is one of several strategies used to ensure output quality.
 Before transcription, each audio chunk is wrapped with **1.5 seconds of digital silence** at both the beginning and end.
 Importantly, the final timestamps are adjusted to reflect the original audio, ensuring that this internal processing step *does not affect temporal accuracy*.

 ### 3. Speaker diarization methodologies

 The tool offers two distinct methods for speaker identification, selectable via the `--diarization` argument:

 -   **`pyannote` (Default)**: this method (`--diarization pyannote`) uses the pre-trained, end-to-end `pyannote/speaker-diarization-3.1` pipeline [[2]](#2).
-It is a comprehensive model that performs speech segmentation, embedding extraction, and clustering in a single step, offering high accuracy, especially in conversations with overlapping speech.
+It is an end-to-end model that performs speech segmentation, embedding extraction, and clustering.
+It is often used for conversations with overlapping speech.

 -   **`cluster`**: This method (`--diarization cluster`) is a multi-step pipeline:
     1.  **Voice Activity Detection (VAD)**: the audio is first segmented into speech and non-speech regions using the `Silero-VAD` model [[4]](#4).